 About "Classroom Quests"

 Day 2 of the "Grand Prix."
 Today, we tackle SOH CAH TOA using a "Parallel Track" Kahoot strategy that maximizes efficiency and eliminates downtime.
+These posts are the official "guidebooks" for my thematic, engaging math lessons on the VRGetaway blog!

-← PREV: Day 1 (Engine Diagnostic) NEXT: Day 3 (Rotation Stations) →
+← PREV: Day 1 (Engine Diagnostic) ♦ NEXT: Day 3 (Radar Waypoints) →

 ⚡ The Ignition Sequence

-Instructions to make your own Intro Video)
+Instructions to make your own Intro Video

 "Pilots, we are entering the Gauntlet!"